thirdweb-dev/ozdefender-autotask/README.md

 ## Gasless Transaction

 1. Copy paste the handler code into OpenZeppelin Autotask.
-2. Find suitable forwarder address from below, and paste into `ForwarderAddress` variable.
-3. Connect Autotask to an OpenZeppelin Relayer.
+2. Connect Autotask to an OpenZeppelin Relayer.

 ### List of Forwarder Addresses on all supported chains.